robert-phillips33/colorRandom/README.md

 ### Wins + Challenges:
 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)
+- We worked with CSS @media selectors to make this app responsive to mobile devices.
+- We experimented with new CSS @keyframe animations to create a more interactive user experience.
+- We used our knowledge of the event propagation cycle to dynamically capture user events from parent containers.
+  - This allowed us to attach the event listeners to DOM nodes that can be added and removed by user interactions.